LoopKit/loopdocs/docs/nightscout/remote-config.md

 ## Step 4: Make Sure Remote Override Works

-If remote overrides aren’t functioning, remote carb/bolus won't either.
+If remote overrides do not function, remote commands for delivering a bolus or adding a carb entry will not work either.

-After you finish setting up your <span translate="no">Nightscout</span> site, use the Looper's phone to set an override.
-Make sure that override shows up on the <span translate="no">Nightscout</span> site.
-Then using the <span translate="no">Nightscout Careportal</span>, test that you can turn off that override.
+After you finish setting up your <span translate="no">Nightscout</span> site:

+1. Use the Looper's phone to set an override
+1. Make sure that override shows up on the <span translate="no">Nightscout</span> site
+1. Then using the <span translate="no">Nightscout Careportal</span>, test that you can turn off that override

 ### Things to Check: